Modeling Workbench

 Use the Modeling Workbench

-The Modeling Workbench is where you define all the data models in your semantic project, as well as their relationships.
+The Modeling Workbench is where you define all the data models and views in your semantic project, as well as their relationships.
 You can create data models based on existing tables and their columns, use inline validation and autocomplete to help build your YAML file, and use the publish preview to review changes and understand their impact before deploying.

 Create a model